mcrook250/docker-kms/README.md

 # VOLUMES 📁
 * **/kms/var** - Directory of the activation database
-* **/var:/stb** - This is new and used by webUI to get the version of the kms server
+* **/var:/stb** - This is new and used by webUI to get the version of the kms server (this is no longer needed after version 2.0.1)

 # COMPOSE ✂️
 ```yaml